LU-Wentao/2023-Studio-PCB/03-sensors/README.md

 Repeat the exercise with at least two digital and two analog sensors.
 Understand how the sensor works and how data is collected and used.

 ## Documentation
+Document the four sensors and the Arduino codes (attention: Github uses Markdown language, if you paste Arduino code here, it will be rendered by Markdown, so plz find the way to show your Arduino codes).